chanchanooo/thelman-terraform-eks-clusters/README.md

 $ kubectl get no -w
 ```
 **Note:-** You should be seeing nodes joining the cluster within less than minutes.

+### IMPORTANT: I changed the ext of eks-worker-node-upgrade-v2.tf to txt, because with the kodekloud permission is not usefull

 ---
 #### EKS cluster upgrade using new asg file in terraform